andreaskoch/Introduction-to-Distributed-Source-Code-Management-with-git/presentation.md

 - The initial version of git has been written by Torvalds in two weeks.
 - Created out of necessity and frustration about the existing source code control sytems (such as CVS).

+There is a good Google Tech Talk with Linus Torvalds where he talks about the history and motivation behind git:

 <iframe width="420" height="315" src="http://www.youtube.com/embed/4XpnKHJAok8" frameborder="0" allowfullscreen></iframe>

 ---